mattlewis92/karma-coverage-istanbul-reporter/README.md

         }
       },

-      verbose: true, // output config used by istanbul for debugging
+      verbose: true // output config used by istanbul for debugging }

-      // `instrumentation` is used to configure Istanbul API package.
-      instrumentation: {
-        // To include `node_modules` code in the report.
-        'default-excludes': false
-      }
-    }
   });
 };